 Hotel Accommodations

-To accommodate our group, blocks of rooms have been reserved at several hotels within a 20-minute walking distance of the Loris Malaguzzi International Center.
+To accommodate our group, blocks of rooms have been reserved at several hotels within a 15 minute walk of the Loris Malaguzzi International Center.

 To reserve a space, submission of Registration Form and $500 deposit per person is required.